Saxon (band): Formation and early years (1975–1979)

-The band changed their name to Saxon in July 1978 and in September the same year the band signed to French record label Carrere, run by Freddy Cannon in the UK.
-They began by supporting established bands such as Motörhead and Ian Gillan Band, and released their eponymous debut album in 1979.
+In 1978, the band began negotiating with the French disco-oriented record label Carrere Records, run by Freddy Cannon in the UK.
+Carrere refused the band name Son of a Bitch because it would be impossible to obtain radio airplay, so the band changed their name to Saxon in July, and signed a contract with Carrere in September.
+They began by supporting established bands such as Motörhead and Ian Gillan Band, and released their first album Saxon in 1979.